Ken Hirai: 1995–2000: Un-balanced, Stare At, The Changing Same

-2001–2003
+2001–2003: Gaining Through Losing, Life Is...

 Hirai's 1st remix album, Kh Re-mixed Up 1 was released on November 28, 2001.
 Through the album, the artist showed a new part of himself to the audience, which appealed to club-goers and DJs for the first time.
 In the summer of that same year, Hirai earned the title of Best Male Artist at the inaugural MTV Video Music Awards Japan, and appeared at the official FIFA World Cup 2002 concert with Chemistry and Lauryn Hill.

 Already an established star, Hirai went one step further when he released a cover of "Ōki na Furudokei" (大きな古時計); a Japanese version of "My Grandfather's Clock" by Henry Clay Work) in 2002.
 A popular nursery rhyme, it was expected to be a minor success, but went on to become one of the biggest hits of the year.

-In 2003, Hirai performed for MTV Unplugged Live in New York, as the first Japanese male solo vocalist.
-He was also interviewed by CNN The Music Room, which was televised in 210 countries, and watched by 230 million viewers.
-His 5th album Life Is..., which contains "Strawberry Sex", "Ring", and his hit single "Ōki na Furudokei", was released on January 22, 2003.
+In 2003, Hirai performed for MTV Unplugged Live in New York; he was the first Japanese male solo vocalist to perform on the show.
+He was also interviewed by CNN's The Music Room, televised in 210 countries and watched by 230 million viewers.
+His 5th album Life Is..., which contains "Strawberry Sex", "Ring", and "Ōki na Furudokei", was released on January 22, 2003.

-On December 1, 2003, a concept album, Ken's Bar, was released.
+On December 1, 2003, the concept album Ken's Bar was released.
 On the album, Hirai selected favorite songs and covered them in his own style.
-The music was primarily jazz oriented, but covers of many blues numbers were present as well.
+The music was primarily jazz and blues oriented.

-2004–2006
+2004–2006: Sentimentalovers

 In May 2004, Hirai launched his next album, Sentimentalovers.
 The album spawned four singles, with "Hitomi o Tojite" (瞳をとじて) being the most successful, becoming the highest-selling single of that year.

-Hirai's 2005 single, "Pop Star", was one of his career's biggest hits, spawning multiple imitations and reaching Number One on the Oricon Charts.
+Hirai's 2005 single, "Pop Star", was one of his career's biggest hits, reaching number one on the Oricon charts.
 The video for the song, which featured Hirai playing 7 different characters and animals, became an instant hit.
 A cover of the song was featured on the rhythm game Moero!
 Nekketsu Rhythm Damashii Osu!
 Tatakae!
 Ouendan 2 for the Nintendo DS, and Namco popular drumming game Taiko no Tatsujin 8.